menu

 Demographics

-The rate of college-level education in Hawthorne is quite a bit lower than the national average among all cities of 21.84%: just 12.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hawthorne with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Hawthorne in 2022 was $24,542, which is low income relative to Nevada and the nation.
 This equates to an annual income of $98,168 for a family of four.
 However, Hawthorne contains both very wealthy and poor people as well.